sangeethnandakumar/Twileloop.SessionGuard/document.md

             FullName = "Sangeeth Nandakumar",
             Counter = 0
         });

-        //Step 4: Register one or more events on the constructor State<MyData>.Instance.OnStateUpdated += OnStateUpdated;
     }

     //Step 3: Define a custom event that will trigger every time the state changes